v0LovableBoltWordPressAI DesignVibe Coding

 2. The tool renders the page including all Lovable-generated CSS, animations, and layout.

-3. Download the theme zip — complete, self-contained WordPress theme.
+3. Download the theme zip.
+It's a complete, self-contained WordPress theme.

 Lovable-specific notes